 Proposal Statement: An audit is a method of ensuring compliance and creating stakeholder trust.
 Ensuring trust as gas companies begin to transition to thermal companies will be critical to the success of the endeavor.
 The stability of the companies, as well as the jobs for their workforces, depend on ensuring this stakeholder trust.

-Supported by: Conservation Law Foundation; PowerOptions
+Supported by: Conservation Law Foundation; PowerOptions; Jonathan Buonocore

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)